 For students who withdraw from the university, meal plans will be refunded on a pro-rated basis as determined by the Residential and Commuter Life Office and in accordance with the University’s policies.

 The Residential and Commuter Life program is an integral part of the educational experience at Capital University.
 Undergraduate students who are officially enrolled full-time in classes at Capital University are required to live in university residence halls, apartments, or houses managed through the Residential and Commuter Life Office, unless they have received an approved released from the housing requirement.
-The Residence Life staff works collaboratively with students to create a living and learning environment that supports academic and personal development.
+The Residential Life staff works collaboratively with students to create a living and learning environment that supports academic and personal development.
 Students are responsible for becoming familiar with the policies and procedures as outlined in the Capital University Student Handbook.

 For residency purposes, a Commuter is defined as any student who has an approved release from the housing requirement, per the criteria listed below.
 A Resident is defined as any student who is or will be living in the Capital University residence halls, apartments, or houses managed through the Residential and Commuter Life Office.